 - If it is a lengthy procedure should you and your surgeon consider splitting the operation over 2 sessions?

-As the grafts are at the back of your head, you might find that you forget they are there!
-We have had a few patients bump their heads getting in and out of cars in the first few days after the operation.
+As the grafts are at the back of your head where you cannot see them, you will need to be careful not to hit your head.
 This is particularly problematic on the day of the operation.
-As you have had your head numbed, your ability to know where the top of your head is in relation to ceilings, roofs, and doors can be impaired, so we make an effort to escort you to a car or taxi.
+As you have had your head numbed, your ability to know where the top of your head is in relation to ceilings, roofs, and doors can be impaired, so we make an effort to escort you to a car or taxi after surgery.

 Choosing to have a hair transplant